Cannabis topicals are the perfect DIY project.

 - Discard the cannabis.
 (Trust me, you don’t want to smoke it.)

-- Optionally, add some vitamin E as a preservative.
+- Add your beeswax.
+Optionally, add some vitamin E as a preservative.

 And voila!
 You’re done!
 Let the mixture cool, and it’s ready to tackle any swelling, itching, or aching with a thin application across the skin.

 As yet another option, essential oils can also be added to the topical mixture much like powdered herbs.
-Because essential oils are typically loaded with terpenes – which can be heat sensitive – it’s best to add them as the mixture cools rather than while being heated.
+Since essential oils are typically loaded with terpenes – which can be heat sensitive – it is best to add them as the mixture cools rather than while being heated.
+This will preserve the medicinal powers held within the terpenes.

 Experiment, Experiment, Experiment….